allisterb/Compute.NET/README.md

 }
 ```

 You pass `double[]` and `float[] arrays` to the BLAS `VsAdd` function using a `ref` alias to the first element of the array which is converted to a pointer and passed to the native function.
+You can use either MKL LP64 or ILP64 array indexing depending on the namespace you import

 ### Bindings Generator
-The basic syntax is `bind LIBRARY MODULE [OPTIONS]` e.g ` bind mkl --vml --without-common -n IntelMKL -o .\Compute.Bindings.IntelMKL` will create bindings for the Intel MKL VML module, without including common types and functions, in the .NET namespace `IntelMKL` and the `.\Compute.Bindings.IntelMKL` output directory.
+The basic syntax is `bind LIBRARY MODULE [OPTIONS]` e.g ` bind mkl --lp64 --vml -n IntelMKL -o .\Compute.Bindings.IntelMKL` will create bindings for the Intel MKL VML module, with LP64 indexing, in the .NET namespace `IntelMKL` and the `.\Compute.Bindings.IntelMKL` output directory.